Instant Pot Corned Beef and Cabbage

 What is Corned Beef?

 Corned beef is a salt-cured type of beef brisket.
 The term “corned” has nothing to do with actual corn or any kind of corn product.
-It is called “corned” because a flat cut of brisket is treated with large-grained rock salt, commonly called “corns” of salt. during the curing process.
-The brisket cuts are salty, slightly tangy, and delicious with mild cabbage and potatoes.
+It is called “corned” because a flat cut of brisket is treated with large-grained rock salt, commonly called “corns” of salt, during the curing process.
+The brisket cuts are salty, slightly tangy, and delicious served with mild cabbage and potatoes.

 • Gluten-free – To make this corned beef and cabbage gluten-free, you will just have to make sure the beef broth you are using is GF.
 That is the only tricky thing in this recipe where gluten could turn up.
-The corned beef and seasonings are all gluten-free so you should be good to go!
+The corned beef and seasonings are all gluten-free so you should be good to go.

 Plate with Instant Pot Corned Beef slices, cabbage, red potatoes and carrots.